SAP-archive/cloud-apis-virtual-event/exercises/05/readme.md

 > ./workflow list_workflow_instances
 ```

 At this point, we've only deployed the `workflow` definition, and not started any instances of it.
-So it should come as little surprise that the output is an empty array:
+So it should come as little surprise that the output is an empty array, denoting no instances:

 ```json
 []